Some of our online forms are down

 The first Healthy School Street we implemented is on Macklin Street at St Joseph’s Catholic Primary School in Holborn and Covent Garden.

 Our monitoring of the scheme shows that there has been minimal impact on residents and businesses on the street, a reduction in the number of parents driving their children to the school, and parents report a significant improvement in how safe they feel the school street is.
 Air quality on Macklin Street has also improved.

-The second scheme on Burghley Road launched on September 2018.
+The second scheme on Burghley Road launched in September 2018.
 This is the first scheme in Camden which uses Automatic Number Plate Recognition cameras for enforcement of the closure.
-More details of the scheme can be found in our report (PDF) for the scheme.
+More details of the scheme can be found in the Acland Burghley HSS report (PDF).

 Gospel Oak School

 The third Healthy School Street on Savernake Road outside Gospel Oak Primary School launched in January 2019.
 This is also enforced using Automatic Number Plate Recognition cameras.
-You can read the report for this scheme here
+For more information please read the Gospel Oak HSS report.

 New End School - we have carried out a feasibility study for a scheme and presented this at a public engagement meeting.
 A full consultation will be carried out soon.
 The presentation from that meeting has more details here